ICR-Services/.github/profile/README.md

 Acknowledgement of the services does not preclude or replace individual co-authorship for team members in acknowledgement of their contributions.

-Each service has their own repo with a doi, summarised here.
+Each service has their own repo with a doi, summarised here:

-Instructions on managing and maintaing dois for each service are [here](https://github.com/ICR-Services/Instructions)
+---

 ### Scientific Computing
 We acknowledge Scientific Computing at The Institute of Cancer Research for providing HPC infrastructure support and training.
 Their support was instrumental in achieving the results presented in this paper.  [![DOI](https://zenodo.org/badge/755024392.svg)](https://zenodo.org/doi/10.5281/zenodo.10640287)

+---

 ### [The RSE Group](https://github.com/ICR-Services/RSE-Group)
 We acknowledge the RSE Group at The Institute of Cancer Research for providing software development and training.
 Their support was instrumental in achieving the results presented in this paper.  [![DOI](https://zenodo.org/badge/755024489.svg)](https://zenodo.org/doi/10.5281/zenodo.10638989)

+---

+Instructions on managing and maintaing dois for each service are [here](https://github.com/ICR-Services/Instructions)

+---